Xinan15/Java-Practice/Notes-Advanced/1 Class and Object.md

+Week 1 Classes and Objects
+What is a class?
+What is an object?
+What is the difference in scope and life cycle between local variables and object member variables?

 ## 1. What is a class?
 What is an object?
 ### Class
 In Java, a class is a blueprint for creating objects.<br>